 Our starting point is the seminal \textit{neural tangent kernel} (NTK) theory \citep{jacot2018neural,arora2019exact,lee2019wide}, which establishes a connection between the training dynamics of sufficiently wide neural networks and the kernel gradient flow (Section \ref{section ntk theory}).
 Due to the success of the NTK theory, we have experienced a renaissance of kernel regression.
 We will review some important topics about the generalization ability of kernel regression, addressing both fixed-dimensional (Section \ref{subsection fixed d kr}) and high-dimensional settings (Section \ref{subsection large d kr}).

 The answer to the second question is even more complicated.
-It is believed that the superiority of neural networks stems from their feature learning characteristics, which cannot be addressed by the NTK theory.
-Therefore, another theme of this paper is to go beyond the NTK theory and propose a new paradigm to analyze feature learning characteristics of neural networks.
+It is believed that the superiority of neural networks stems from their feature learning characteristics, which cannot be addressed by the NTK theory. \revtext{Recent work has examined finite-width NTK behavior, the scope and limitations of NTK theory, and the evolution of NTK eigenvectors at the edge of stability \citep{seleznova2022finite,golikov2022ntk,jiang2025evolution}.} Therefore, another theme of this paper is to go beyond the NTK theory and study feature learning characteristics of neural networks.
 Specifically, in Section \ref{section from fix to feature}, we discuss limitations and implications of the NTK theory (as the fixed kernel regression) and review some recent advances in feature learning theory.
-In Section \ref{section over-para gsm}, we propose an \textit{adaptive feature model} to emulate the feature learning process of neural networks.
-Furthermore, we introduce the \textit{over-parameterized Gaussian sequence model} as a viable prototype of the adaptive feature model.
-This model offers a convenient way for us to qualitatively analyze both the training dynamics and the feature learning characteristics of the adaptive feature model.
-Finally, we discuss some future questions in Section \ref{section discussion}.
+In Section \ref{section over-para gsm}, we consider an \textit{adaptive feature model} to emulate the feature learning process of neural networks. \revtext{Furthermore, we introduce the \textit{over-parameterized Gaussian sequence model} as a viable prototype for the adaptive feature model.} \revtext{\citet{lecue2025sharp} formalize the distinction between alignment for a fixed representation and feature learning, whereas \citet{gavrilopoulos2024geometrical} train a representation in the first layer and then analyze kernel ridge regression with the resulting conjugate kernel learned from the data, including an excess risk result for a single neuron example.} \revtext{Relative to these works, our contribution is the Gaussian sequence prototype with learnable rotations and rescalings, rather than a new general definition of feature learning, a training mechanism for neural networks, or a mathematical guarantee.} \revtext{This model offers a tractable way to formulate questions about training dynamics and feature learning.} Finally, we discuss some future questions in Section \ref{section discussion}.